nosarthur/qc101/overview.rst

 Thus in practice, such straightforward implementation on classical computers, the so-called :wiki:`full configuration interaction` approach, can only be used to study very small molecules.
 Many approximated methods have been developed to deal with medium sized molecules with less computational burden.
-For large molecules such as proteins which can easily have more than 100,000 atoms, it is still extremely challenging if not impossible to simulate them quantum mechanically.
+For large molecules such as proteins which can easily have more than 100,000 atoms, it is still extremely challenging if not impossible to simulate them.

 On the other hand, if we have a simulator which is itself quantum mechanical, Nature will take care of the time evolution calculation: no more matrix multiplications.
-All we need to do is to set up the [Hamiltonian](https://en.wikipedia.org/wiki/Hamiltonian_(quantum_mechanics)) of the system (i.e., describe how atoms interact), and then wait for the desired end time of the simulation.
+All we need to do is to set up the `Hamiltonian <https://en.wikipedia.org/wiki/Hamiltonian_(quantum_mechanics)>`_ of the system (i.e., describe how atoms interact), and then wait for the desired end time of the simulation.
 For example, if we use the quantum system of interest to 'simulate' itself and we are interested in the result at 1 second, then we just wait for 1 second and look at the system.